-Good Design: As we know that the good looks & style of the application can attract the customers.
-It’s essential that the application has a good design, user-friendly, and meet all the customer’s requirements.
-Few everyday things consider the right colour for the application, font size, and styling of the web elements.
+Good Design: As we know, the good looks & style of the application can attract customers.
+It’s essential that the application has a good design, is user-friendly, and meets all the customer’s requirements.
+A few everyday things consider the right color for the application, font size, and styling of the web elements.

 Good functionality: With Good looks of the application, the functionality of the application should work as expected.
 There should not be any deviation between the actual result and the expected result.

-Reliable (acceptable level of breakdowns or failure): After complete the Good looks and Good functionality, we have to test the application reliable.
-For example, – Lets there is a system that can store employee details, and it should not fail after a certain number of entry of the employees.
+Reliable (acceptable level of breakdowns or failure): After completing the Good looks and Good functionality, we must test the application’s reliability.
+For example, there is a system that can store employee details, and it should not fail after a certain number of employee entries.
 This is called reliability.

-Consistency: As we know that an application can run on multiple platforms, so its more important that your application behaves the same in all platforms.
+Consistency: As we know, an application can run on multiple platforms, so it’s more important that your application behaves the same way on all platforms.
 And that is called Consistency.

-Durable (lasts as long as it should): The developed application should be run for a long time without failing that is called durable.
+Durable (lasts as long as it should): The developed application should run for a long time without failing; that is called durable.
 For example- by using a web application, you can insert 100 employees’ details.
-Still, after 100 employees, if you have entered more employee details, then it should continue without any functional breaks of the application.
+Still, after 100 employees, if you have entered more employee details, it should continue without any functional breaks of the application.

-Good Service: The very first thing that comes to the picture is Service after release or ship the product to the product owner.
-So it’s very important to provide the best service to make the customer happy and satisfied.
+Good Service: The first thing that comes into the picture is Service after releasing or shipping the product to the owner.
+So it’s very important to provide the best service to satisfy the customer.

 Scalability: How easy is it to extend a feature?
 Or to add a new one?
-Or to add extra cores, or increase the size of the cluster the application runs on?
+Or to add extra cores or increase the size of the application’s cluster?
 Again, this is all about software architecture and anticipating future needs.

-we have discussed several aspects of Software Quality like reliability, testability, the maintainability of code, and the rate of delivery.
+we have discussed several aspects of Software Quality like reliability, testability, code maintainability, and delivery rate.
 Testing is the basic way to measure all aspects of software quality, regardless of how quickly software must be released.
-The pressure to release software on time calls for the adoption of more software test automation, especially for GUI testing, which can be arduous.
+The pressure to release software on time calls for adopting more software test automation, especially for GUI testing, which can be arduous.

-Testing on its own is not enough to check and improve on software quality, though.
+However, Testing is not enough to check and improve software quality.
 It’s also important to use high-quality test metrics when evaluating the software.
 Test metrics measure the quality of any software testing effort.
 Without the right test metrics, errors are more likely to infiltrate production.

-High-quality software results from a combination of comprehensively testing the main drivers of software quality and using test metrics to ensure the testing effort is effective.
+High-quality software results from comprehensively testing the main drivers of software quality and using test metrics to ensure effective testing efforts.